moby/moby/docs/sources/use/basics.md

 Please refer to [*Installation*](../../installation/#installation-list) for installation instructions.

-Download a pre-built image[¶](#download-a-pre-built-image "Permalink to this headline")
+Download a pre-built image
 ---------------------------------------------------------------------------------------

     # Download an ubuntu image
     sudo docker pull ubuntu

-This will find the `ubuntu`{.docutils .literal} image by name in the [*Central Index*](../workingwithrepository/#searching-central-index) and download it from the top-level Central Repository to a local image cache.
+This will find the `ubuntu` image by name in the [*Central Index*](../workingwithrepository/#searching-central-index) and download it from the top-level Central Repository to a local image cache.